dmartinez777/Assessment-MVC/README.md

 ## About
-Assessment-MVC is a small PHP MVC Framework developed as a fun assessment.
+Assessment-MVC is a small PHP MVC Framework developed as a fun assessment for a job interview.
 I personally might just continue adding to it after.

 ## Requirements